River Media

-River Media was an Irish media group that was founded in 2005.
+River Media is an Irish media group that was founded in 2005.
 It operated local newspapers and local news websites in County Donegal, County Londonderry and County Kildare.

 River Media was based in Letterkenny, County Donegal, but it also had offices in Derry City, Dungiven, Buncrana, Donegal Town and Kildare.

 In November 2018, it was announced that River Media had sold their 7 weekly newspapers to Iconic Newspapers.

+The company now operates as an active company with a registered office in Belfast and is part of a consortium forming Northern Media Group that operates Q Radio stations in Northern Ireland.